lukaszplawny/one-time-token/README.md

 2. Optional step:
 Change default configuration
 * Tune token time-to-live if needed.
 Default TTL value is set to 20 seconds.
 TTL value needs to be greater than 0, otherwise default value is used.
 * Change Cassandra properties.
-Needed if not default user, host or port are used.
+Needed if:
+** Casandra uses internal authentication and default username/password has been changed, ** Cassandra is not running on localhost, or not default port is used,
 ```
 cat ./src/main/resources/config/application.properties
 # Application specific configuration